sanity-io/plugin-kit/README.md

 ### Install build tool

-@sanity/plugin-kit assumes the plugin will use [Parcel](https://parceljs.org/) for build and watch:
+@sanity/plugin-kit assumes the plugin will use [@sanity/pkg-utils](https://github.com/sanity-io/pkg-utils#sanitypkg-utils) for build and watch:

-> npm install --save-dev parcel
+> npm install --save-dev @sanity/plugin-kit

-Parcel uses a build cache, you probably want to put `.parcel-cache` into `.gitignore`.

 ## Initialize a new plugin